splineops/splineops/README.md

 ## GPU compatibility

-You can use SplineOps with `cupy`.
+You can use `splineops` with `cupy`.
 If a specific CUDA version is required do

 ```shell
 mamba install cupy cuda-version=12.3